-- (1) The verification activities that were performed demonstrated that the facilities necessary to carry out continuous monitoring of levels of radioactivity in the air, water and soil around the remediated former uranium mining and processing sites at and as well as the verified parts of the national monitoring system for environmental radioactivity are adequate.
-The Commission could verify the operation and efficiency of these facilities. - (2) A few topical suggestions and recommendations have been formulated.
-These aim at improving some aspects of the remediation and the environmental surveillance of (former) uranium sites and of the national radiological monitoring network.
-They do not discredit the fact that the monitoring as far as included in the verification is in conformity with the provisions laid down under Article 35 of the Euratom Treaty. - (3) The detailed verification findings and ensuing recommendations are compiled in the 'Technical Report' document that is also addressed to the Czech competent authorities through the Czech Permanent Representative to the European Union. - (4) The Commission services ask the Czech competent authority to inform them of any progress or significant changes with regard to the situation at the time of the verification. - (5) Finally, the verification team acknowledges the excellent co-operation it received from all persons involved in the activities it performed.
+- (1) The verification activities that were performed demonstrated that the facilities necessary to carry out continuous monitoring of levels of radioactivity in the air, water and soil around the remediated former uranium mining and processing sites at Urgeiriça, Valinhos, Espinho, Cunha Baixa, Quinta do Bispo, Freixiosa, Mondego Sul, Vale de Abrutiga, Senhora das Fontes, Vale de Arca, Carrasca and Bica as well as the verified parts of the national monitoring system for environmental radioactivity are adequate.
+The Commission could verify the operation and efficiency of these facilities. - (2) A few topical suggestions and recommendations are formulated.
+These aim at improving some aspects of the remediation and the environmental surveillance of former uranium sites and do not discredit the fact that environmental monitoring around former uranium sites is in conformity with the provisions laid down under Article 35 of the Euratom Treaty if the measures are maintained in the long term and the recommendations implemented. - (3) The verification team recommends for all remediated sites maintaining an appropriate radiological monitoring (e.g. with regard to radon emanation at the site and potential groundwater contamination).
+Such monitoring would have to be in place for long term surveillance; adequate administrative and financial support would be necessary. - (4) The Commission services ask the Portuguese competent authority to inform them of any progress or significant changes with regard to the situation at the time of the verification. - (5) The detailed verification findings and ensuing recommendations are compiled in the 'Technical Report' document that is also addressed to the Portuguese competent authorities through the Portuguese Permanent Representative to the European Union. - (6) Finally, the verification team acknowledges the excellent co-operation it received from all persons involved in the activities it performed.